wearetheframers/frame-core-wip/docs/Architecture/core/framer/framer.md

 ### Key Features

+Framers include several default plugins and services that are automatically available.
+These include:

+- **Services**: `memory`, `eq`, and `shared_context` are special plugins called services.
+They function like plugins but do not require explicit permissions to be accessed.
+They are always available to Framers, enhancing their capabilities by providing essential functionalities without the need for additional permissions.

+- **Default Plugin**: The `Mem0SearchExtractSummarizePlugin` is included as a default plugin.
+It provides a response mechanism that requires memory retrieval, functioning as a Retrieval-Augmented Generation (RAG) mechanism.
+By default, all Framers inherit this action, enabling them to search, extract, and summarize information effectively.

 - **Perception Processing**: Framers can sense and process various types of incoming data (perceptions) such as text, images, and sounds, provided the appropriate plugins and inputs are available.
 - **Decision Making**: Based on incoming perceptions, roles, goals, available plugins, and permissions, Framers make decisions on what actions to take.
 - **Action Execution**: Framers can perform actions based on their decisions, including creating tasks and workflows.